khulnasoft-lab/clix.py/docs/tutorial/commands/context.md

-When you create a **Typer** application it uses Click underneath.
+When you create a **Clix** application it uses Click underneath.
 And every Click application has a special object called a <a href="https://click.palletsprojects.com/en/7.x/commands/#nested-handling-and-contexts" class="external-link" target="_blank">"Context"</a> that is normally hidden.

-But you can access the context by declaring a function parameter of type `typer.Context`.
+But you can access the context by declaring a function parameter of type `clix.Context`.

 You might have read it in [CLI Option Callback and Context](../options/callback-and-context.md){.internal-link target=_blank}.

-The same way, in commands or in the main `Typer` callback you can access the context by declaring a function parameter of type `typer.Context`.
+The same way, in commands or in the main `Clix` callback you can access the context by declaring a function parameter of type `clix.Context`.

 ## Getting the context

-For example, let's say that you want to execute some logic in a `Typer` callback depending on the subcommand that is being called.
+For example, let's say that you want to execute some logic in a `Clix` callback depending on the subcommand that is being called.

 You can get the name of the subcommand from the context: